Atharva-Kurhe/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 * *Description of the Task* :

 Weather plays a crucial role in various aspects of daily life, from planning travel to organizing events.
 Having access to accurate and easily interpretable weather forecasts can significantly enhance decision-making processes.
-This project addresses this need by creating a Python application that integrates with the OpenWeather API to fetch and display temperature forecasts for a chosen city.
+This task addresses this need by creating a Python application that integrates with the OpenWeather API to fetch and display temperature forecasts for a chosen city.

 * *Key Features* :